Computational Resources at UChicago

 Center for Spatial Data Science

-The Center for Spatial Data Science in the Division of Social Sciences develops state-of-the-art methods for geospatial analysis; implements them through open source software tools; applies them to policy-relevant research in the social sciences; and disseminates them through education and support to a growing worldwide community of over 330,000 spatial analysts.
+The Center for Spatial Data Science in the Division of the Social Sciences develops state-of-the-art methods for geospatial analysis; implements them through open-source software tools; applies them to policy-relevant research in the social sciences; and disseminates them through education and support to a growing worldwide community of spatial analysts.

 CHIME Studios